dvaud/bettersheet5e/README.md

 There is more initial setup needed for this option, but it should not take over 15 minutes even if you have never done anything like this before. **I will take you through a click by click guide for complete beginners.**

 1. Create a new folder on your computer.
 For better organisation all of your downloaded files should go here for now.
-2. Withing the files you will find an `index-template.html` template.
+2. Within the files you will find an `index-template.html` template.
 Download it into your folder and **_change the name from `index-template.html` to `index.html`!_**
-3. Using the [creator form](https://bettersheet.onrender.com/) make your character sheets that you will want to upload.
+3. Using the [creator form](https://bettersheet.onrender.com/) make your character sheets that you would want to upload.
 Place them in the same folder as `index.html`.

 _Now we will need to point `index.html` to the character sheets._